cwinfosec/redteam_obsidian_templates/README.md

 # Read Me

-Step 1.
-Create a new folder in your vault called "Templates" Step 2.
-Copy the templates in this repository to the Templates folder Step 3.
-When you want to utilize a template, CTRL+P to bring up Obsidian Commands Step 4.
-Type "insert template" into the Command text area Step 5.
-Select "Templates: Insert template" or "Templater: Insert template" if you are using Templater and hit ENTER Step 6.
-Select the template you would like to use from the drop-down menu
+1. Create a new folder in your vault called "Templates"
+2. Copy the templates in this repository to the Templates folder
+3. When you want to utilize a template, CTRL+P to bring up Obsidian Commands
+4. Type "insert template" into the Command text area
+5. Select "Templates: Insert template" or "Templater: Insert template" if you are using Templater and hit ENTER
+6. Select the template you would like to use from the drop-down menu

 Obsidian should auto-populate your desired template into the presently viewed document.